edunford/tidysynth/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-To capture the causal effect (i.e. the difference between the observed and counterfactual), we can plot the differences.
+To capture the causal quantity (i.e. the difference between the observed and counterfactual), one can plot the differences using `plot_differences()`

 ``` r
 smoking_out %>% plot_differences()